 When is a DPIA mandatory?

-Article 35 of the GDPR lists several conditions when Article 35.3 of the GDPR, makes it clear that there are some situations that by their own nature entail high risks to rights and freedoms of individuals, and thus require a DPIA, namely:
+Article 35 of the GDPR lists several conditions when DPIA is mandatory.

+Article 35.3 of the GDPR, makes it clear that there are some situations that by their own nature entail high risks to rights and freedoms of individuals, and thus require a DPIA, namely:

 (a) a systematic and extensive evaluation of personal aspects relating to natural persons which is based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person;